ashleykleynhans/runpod-worker-exllamav2/README.md

 ## Summary

-This Docker image runs a Llama model on a serverless RunPod worker using the optimized [turboderp's exllamav2 repo]( https://github.com/turboderp/exllamav2).
+This Docker image runs a GPTQ model on a serverless RunPod worker using the optimized [turboderp's exllamav2 repo]( https://github.com/turboderp/exllamav2).